Tracy Hazen, PhD

 Research Associate

-Hazen completed her PhD in Applied Biology focused on Microbiology from Georgie Institute of Technology.
-She studied microbial ecology and the contribution of plasmids to compare the genetic diversity of Vibrio parahaemolyticus isolated from clinical and environmental specimens.
-She completed her postdoctoral training in the laboratory of Dr. David Rasko at IGS.
+Dr. Hazen completed her PhD in Applied Biology focused on Microbiology from Georgia Institute of Technology.
+Here, Dr. Hazen studied microbial ecology and the contribution of plasmids and phages to the genetic diversity of bacteria in coastal marine environments.
+She also compared the genetic diversity of Vibrio parahaemolyticus from clinical and environmental specimens using molecular methods.
+She completed her postdoctoral training at the Institute for Genome Sciences and joined the faculty of the Department of Microbiology and Immunology and the Institute for Genome Sciences.